zio/zio-constraintless/README.md

 ## Exec Plan and interpretations in Real Life

-**A Scala take on below Haskell paper, on parametrising the program with logical constraints at every node, without compromising the modularity**
+**A Scala take on below Haskell paper, on parametrising the program with logical constraints at every node, without compromising modularity**

 http://www.doc.ic.ac.uk/~wlj05/files/Deconstraining.pdf